Mad Dog killings: Perpetrators

-Joseph L. Taborsky was a native of Hartford, Connecticut, born on March 23, 1924, and grew up in Hartford's North End as an eldest sibling with one brother and two sisters.
-His mother was a devoutly religious homemaker, and his father, a door-to-door salesman who was largely absent from the family, was mentally disabled.
+Joseph L. Taborsky was a native of Hartford, Connecticut, born on March 23, 1924 to two impoverished Lithuanian immigrants, and grew up in Hartford's North End as an eldest sibling with one brother and two sisters.
+His mother Mable was a devoutly religious homemaker, and his father, a door-to-door salesman who was largely absent from the family, was mentally disabled; Taborsky's father spent significant amounts of time in a state-run mental hospital and played a negligible role in raising Taborsky.

-At the age of 7, Taborsky committed his first crime with the theft of a tricycle, followed by several burglaries and shoplifting incidents.
-His mother later stated that when he was a youth, after allegedly having his own bicycle stolen, Taborsky stole another bicycle; he received probation for that theft and a nine-month stay in a juvenile detention facility for a second bicycle theft months later.
+At the age of 5, Taborsky committed his first crime when he stole jewelry from a neighbor's house and gave it to his mother.
+At the age of 7, Taborsky stole a tricycle and carried out several burglaries and shoplifts.
+His mother later stated that when he was a youth, after allegedly having his own bicycle stolen, Taborsky stole another bicycle; he received probation for that theft and a nine-month stay in a juvenile detention facility for a separate bicycle theft months later.
 Later, he escaped from a reformatory, and upon recapture, he was sentenced to serve an additional three to five years in custody.
 As a young adult, he was convicted of conducting a hold-up.

 In the 1940s, as a result of an attempted escape from a different prison in Cheshire, Connecticut, he was sentenced to a period of imprisonment at the Wethersfield State Prison, during which he was tasked with cleaning Connecticut's death chamber in preparation for the triple execution of three convicted murderers in 1946.
 In 1948, he was sentenced to spend 18 months in prison for burglary, which he served across the country in the Washington State Penitentiary in Walla Walla, Washington.

 As an adult, Taborsky was known for having a prominent chin occasionally described as a "lantern jaw", also earning him the nickname "The Chin."
 When Taborsky was not in prison, he worked as a laborer and a truck driver and engaged in various hobbies, including boxing.